 When God calls Abraham to come out of Ur, which had become a fair of deserts, he makes him a promise as a reward for this call.

-According to biblical sources and apocryphal information, Abram is mentioned in the Bible 27 times.
+According to biblical sources and false information, Abram is mentioned in the Bible 27 times.
 His name is mentioned in the Gospels, and the Bible verses are as follows:

 - Acts 3:13,25; 7:2-32; 13:26